Dwarfism: Metatropic dysplasia

 Metatropic means "changing form" and refers to this form of skeletal dysplasia as there is an abnormality in the growth plates.
 Skeletal changes continue over time and may need surgical intervention to help protect the lungs.
 Symptoms starting at birth may be mild or can be fatal.
 There are recognizable features in individuals with this genetic disorder.
-Some are short stature, narrow chest, " facial features such as a prominent forehead, underdevelopment of the upper jaw, cheekbones and eye sockets (midface hypoplasia), and a squared-off jaw."
+Some are short stature, narrow chest, "facial features such as a prominent forehead, underdevelopment of the upper jaw, cheekbones and eye sockets (midface hypoplasia), and a squared-off jaw."
 It is considered a more severe skeletal dysplasia, but is very rare, with the exact number of those affected unknown.
 Prognosis is largely on a case-by-case basis depending on the severity, and life expectancy may not be impacted unless there are respiratory complications.

 Other

 Other causes of dwarfism are spondyloepiphyseal dysplasia congenita, diastrophic dysplasia, pseudoachondroplasia, hypochondroplasia, Noonan syndrome, primordial dwarfism, Cockayne syndrome, Kniest dysplasia, Turner syndrome, osteogenesis imperfecta (OI), and hypothyroidism.
-Severe shortness with skeletal distortion also occurs in several of the Mucopolysaccharidoses and other storage disorders.
+Severe shortness with skeletal distortion also occurs in several of the mucopolysaccharidoses and other storage disorders.
 Hypogonadotropic hypogonadism may cause proportionate, yet temporary, dwarfism.
 NPR2 disproportionate dwarfism was discovered recently and is caused by a mutant gene.

-Serious chronic illnesses may produce dwarfism as a side effect.
-Harsh environmental conditions, such as malnutrition, may also produce dwarfism.
-These types of dwarfism are indirect consequences of the generally unhealthy or malnourished condition of the individual, and not of any specific disease.
-The dwarfism often takes the form of simple short stature, without any deformities, thus leading to proportionate dwarfism.
-In societies where poor nutrition is widespread, the average height of the population may be reduced below its genetic potential by the lack of proper nutrition.
-Sometimes there is no definitive cause of short stature.